 - Available to Erasmus Students: Yes

 Further experience in the use of GIS for applications, including development of tools and interfaces within GIS and a 3-day field course.

-All classes will take place on one day per week in the second 1/2 of semester 2, day to be determined.
-Attendance at GISRUK conference or equivalent - normally 3 days in April.
+All classes will take place during semester 2.
+Attendance at a residential field class - normally 3 days in April.
 A significant component of this course is a self-study exercise.

-Note: Registration fees and accommodation for GISRUK are included for those on MSc or PGD in Geoinformation Technology & Cartography or MSc in Geomatics & Management; others will be required to fund attendance themselves.
+Note: Fees and accommodation for the field class are included for those on MSc or PGD in Geoinformation Technology & Cartography or MSc in Geomatics & Management; others will be required to fund attendance themselves.

 Requirements of Entry

 A background in GIS and some programming experience